dkrikun/rename/README.md

-**rename** is like a search/replace engine on steroids, it takes a string to search for, converts it to all possible cases (CamelCase, snake_case and ALL_CAPS), and performs a search/replace with corresponding case version of the destination string
+**rename** is like a search/replace engine on steroids, it takes a string to search for, converts it to all possible cases (CamelCase, snake_case and ALL_CAPS), and performs a search/replace with the corresponding case version of the destination string.

 For example, `rename.py hex_clock hacker_clock` above, does the following
-substitutions:
+substitutions in text files:

    `hex_clock` --> `hacker_clock`
    `HexClock` --> `HackerClock`